PaulJeFi/reglisse-chess/UCI_options.md

 ## Depth Infinite
 If using a GUI and using Reglisse as an analysing tool at infinite depth, the real depth is limited because Reglisse does not responds to the ```stop``` command.
 So this option is to set the depth to search at "infinite" search.
 The default value is 5 (most of the time really fast), and has to be a value between 1 and 30 (searching by time and not by depth is recommanded).

+## Contempt
+How should the engine respect its opponent.
+Higher comptempt will make the engine play more riskly for a win.

+## ShowEBF
+Displays the _Effective Branching Factor_, an indication of how the search tree is expanded when depth increases.
+Disabled by default because it is not supported by every GUI.